This QIP refers to the new Higher

 Candidates may take Highers in a single examination diet or in different examination diets.

 The new Scottish qualifications system will provide an opportunity for greater variety and diversity in curriculum planning, which may lead to different patterns of presentation for qualifications.
-The aim is to ensure an appropriate curriculum for each learner.
+The aim is to ensure an appropriate curriculum for each student.

 SCQF Level 7 is the starting level for Scottish higher education on the SCQF.
 Applicants to HE may be awarded direct entry to the second year at Scottish HEPs for certain degree subjects based on specified achievement in two or three Advanced Highers.